sovity/dataspace-portal/docs/deployment-guide/goals/production/README.md

 icon: square-dashed-circle-plus
 ---

-Deploying the Authority Portal in Production
+Deploying the Data Space Portal in Production
 ============

 ## About this Guide

-This is a productive deployment guide for deploying the Authority Portal from scratch.
+This is a productive deployment guide for deploying the Data Space Portal from scratch.

 ## Prerequisites